 I believe this is a powerful idea and one every man, every leader. and every change agent must learn in order to perform and push through tough seasons of life and leadership.

 Navy Seals teach this.
 Two-a-day football practices teach this.
 Medical School Residency teaches this.
 That was my greatest lesson when I trained and ran a marathon.
 Again, the lesson is this: You can be miserable and still move forward, produce, and thrive.
 God teaches his people this too (see the stories of men like Abraham, Moses, Joseph, David, and Paul).

 What a powerful lesson we should all live!

-A friend once told me to pinch Gen 1 and 2 in one hand and Rev 19 and 20 in the other.
+A friend once told me to pinch Genesis 1 and 2 in one hand and Revelation 19 and 20 in the other.
 Those 4 chapters are perfection.
 The other 1,185 chapters in the Bible teach us to contend in the midst of a fallen world.